 The camping ground has been pushed further back by the forest department this year to preserve the lake.
 As we went to the lake in the evening, the sky was probably a tad better than my previous sojourn.

-The lake was eluding me with a vengeance or so I though!
+The lake was eluding me with a vengeance or so I thought!
 I had a headache due to the altitude.
 I had trouble eating and sleeping.
 But I went to the lake again in the morning.
 My luck still didn’t change.
 Even after standing on its shores thrice, I did not get one decent picture.

 The driver has the toughest time on a trip to Lahaul and Spiti.
 The roads are non-existent, with no repair for miles around.

 On our way back we were making good time.
 Now that I was going away, the skies were exhibiting the ‘Spiti Blue’!